-Organization Electri c Field (kV/m) Magnetic Field (mG) Organization Public Occupational Public Occupational Institute of Electrical and Electronics Engineers 5.0 20.0 9,040 27,100 International Commission on Non-Ionizing Radiation Protection 4.2 8.3 2,000 4,200 American Conference of Industrial Hygienists 25.0 10,000/ 1,000° National Radiological Protection Board 4.2 830 4,200
+Organization c Field (kV/m) Magnetic Field (mG) Organization Public Occupational Public Occupational Institute of Electrical and Electronics Engineers 5.0 20.0 9,040 27,100 International Commission on Non-Ionizing Radiation Protection 4.2 8.3 2,000 4,200 American Conference of Industrial Hygienists 25.0 10,000/ 1,000° National Radiological Protection Board 4.2 830 4,200

-&lt;sup>a For persons with cardiac pacemakers or other medical electronic devices
+^a For persons with cardiac pacemakers or other medical electronic devices

 Potential impacts are anticipated to be negligible and are not expected to negatively affect human health.
 Impacts will be long-term and localized but can be minimized.
 The primary sources of EMF from the generating facility will be from the solar arrays, buried electrical collection lines, and the transformers installed at each inverter.
 The EMF generated by solar arrays is at the level generally experienced near common household appliances.
 Measured magnetic fields at utility-scale PV projects drop to very low levels of 0.5 mG or less at distances of 150 feet from inverters.
-95
+103

 No health impacts from EMF are anticipated.
 EMF diminishes with distance from a conductor or inverter.
-The nearesest solar array is located approximately 320 feet from the nearest residence, the nearest inverter is located approximately 651 feet from the nearest residence and the nearest 34.5 kV collector line is approximately 418 feet from the nearest residence.
-At this distance both electric and magnetic fields will dissipate to background levels.
+The nearest residence to inverter equipment is about 900 feet and nearest residence to medium voltage (34.5 kV) electrical collection line is also about 900 feet.104 At this distance both electric and magnetic fields will dissipate to background levels.
 No additional mitigation is proposed.